shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 {% include figure src="./images/tutorial/image_14.png" %}

-When you're happy with your Teapot model, select the **Shotgun > File Save…** menu action.
+When you're happy with your Teapot model, select the **{% include product %} > File Save…** menu action.
 This dialog will prompt you to save the file to a given name, version, and type.

 {% include figure src="./images/tutorial/image_15.png" %}